JuliaIntervals/IntervalLinearAlgebra.jl/README.md

 An excellent introduction to interval linear algebra is
 J. Horácek, _Interval Linear and Nonlinear Systems_, 2019, available [here](https://kam.mff.cuni.cz/~horacek/source/horacek_phdthesis.pdf)

-See complete the list of [references](./references.md) for the concepts and algorithms used in this package (work in progress).
+See also the complete list of [references](https://lucaferranti.github.io/IntervalLinearAlgebra.jl/dev/references) for the concepts and algorithms used in this package (work in progress).

 ## Related packages